|

 Fiscal, Monetary, and Trade Policy - Monetary

-and fiscal policy are both directed by Ministry of Finance.
+and fiscal policy are normally directed by Ministry of Finance.
 Budget

 approved by the cabinet and the Diet.
 Monetary policy is executed by the